Angels overcome injury to Richards, beat Mariners 9-3 | WHIZ News

-Calhoun and Albert Pujols both homered to lift a Los Angeles offense that needed a boost.
-The Angels have won three of their past four games.

-Seattle All-Star Mitch Haniger hit a three-run homer, his 18th of the season, in the first inning for a 3-0 lead against Richards, who allowed three consecutive hits to begin the game.
+Seattle All-Star Mitch Haniger hit a three-run homer in the first for a 3-0 lead against Richards, who allowed three consecutive hits to begin the game.
 He exited in the third while pitching to Nelson Cruz.

 Richards gave up three runs and four hits in 2 2/3 innings.
 Noe Ramirez (4-3), Cam Bedrosian, Jose Alvarez, Hansel Robles and Taylor Cole combined to pitch 6 1/3 shutout innings in relief.